snakesch/SDrecall/README.md

-# Short Variant Calling
+# SDrecall

-This is the prototype of a tool for calling short variants that may be missed by GATK best practice by ascertaining segmental duplication regions.
+SDrecall is the prototype of a tool for calling short variants that may be missed by GATK best practice by ascertaining segmental duplication regions.
 It only supports hg19 build now.

 ## Prerequisites
 * [samtools](http://www.htslib.org/) >=v1.15